Denis Albert, CPA, CA

 Denis Albert , CPA, CA

-A member of MNP’s team in Dieppe, Denis brings more than two decades of experience in accounting, tax and business-related matters to his role.
-Bilingual in French and English, he provides tax planning and financial advice to help his clients grow their business and ensure their profitability.
+Denis is the Regional Managing Partner for the New Brunswick and Prince Edward Island offices.
+Bilingual in French and English, he brings more than two decades of experience in accounting, tax, and business-related matters to his role.
+Denis provides tax planning and financial advice to help his clients grow their business and ensure their profitability.

-Denis focuses on owner-managed businesses, such as health care professionals - including dental and medical professionals - and companies in the fishing, construction, manufacturing and real estate holdings.
+Denis works one-on-one with owner-managed businesses, such as healthcare professionals — including dental and medical professionals — and companies in the fishing, construction, manufacturing, and real estate sectors.
+His experience includes tax and financial restructuring, financing, family trusts, business sales and acquisitions, and succession planning.

-Denis earned a Bachelor of Business Accounting (BAA) from the University of Moncton in 1998.
-He is a Chartered Professional Accountant (CPA), qualifying as a Chartered Accountant (CA) in 2000.
-He completed the CICA In-depth Tax Course in 2003.
+Denis earned a Bachelor in Business Administration (BBA) from the University of Moncton in 1998.
+He is a Chartered Professional Accountant (CPA), qualifying as a Chartered Accountant (CA) in 2000, and completed the Canadian Institute of Chartered Accountants’ In-Depth Tax Program in 2003.

 Contact Denis Today